 After discouraging their inhabitants from both driving to work because of environmental issues and relying on mass transit due to a lack of convenience, cities are seeing more people commuting via bike than ever before.
 Whether its Washington, D.C., where the trend is just starting to grow, or Portland, which leads the nation in urban cycling, cities everywhere are making space for the bike.
 The growth has been so extreme that brands are even starting to view the nearly 1 million Americans who bike to work as an entire market to be targeted.
+Could this simple electric bike wheel be part of the answer?

 Even though so many Americans are commuting by bike these days, it’s still a relatively small number compared to those using their cars or mass transit.
 Even in Portland, cycling only accounts for seven percent of commuters.